 Refer to the Graduate Information section of this catalog for a listing of all graduate degrees.

-The Graduate Schoolis located in the Richard M. DeVos Center on the Robert C. Pew Grand Rapids Campus.
+The Graduate School is located in the Richard M. DeVos Center, Robert C. Pew Grand Rapids Campus, located in downtown Grand Rapids, MI.
 The Pew Grand Rapids Campus is home base for most of Grand Valley State University's graduate degree programs.
-Many graduate programs and courses are offered in Grand Rapids so they are more accessible to adult learners living or working throughout the Grand Rapids metropolitan area.
+Many graduate programs and courses are offered in Grand Rapids so that they are more accessible to adult learners living or working throughout the Grand Rapids metropolitan area.
 Additionally, many graduate programs offer classes in outlying communities throughout Northern, Central, and Southern Michigan.

 Currently enrolled graduate students or those interested in graduate studies at Grand Valley are welcome to visit The Graduate School in the DeVos Center for assistance, advice, or to provide feedback on any aspect of their graduate education.
 The phone number is (616) 331-7105.
 For general questions about the admission process for graduate students at Grand Valley, students should contact the associate director for graduate admissions at (616) 331-2025.
 For questions about a specific graduate degree program, contact the graduate program director for that program.
 Contact information for graduate program directors may be found on The Graduate School website.